Grand Rapids Police Department: 21st century

 In 2001, the department moved into the current headquarters at a fifth location, a renovated Herpolsheimer's department store located at 1 Monroe Center NW.
 The GRPD faced increased controversy with the residents of Grand Rapids in the 2010s.
 Beginning in 2010, the GRPD watch commander's office telephone line, Line 3407, was labeled as "unrecorded", though it began recording the conversations of callers.
 In 2017, GRPD officers detained five teenagers innocent of any wrongdoing at gunpoint while later that year, officers handcuffed an 11-year-old girl at gunpoint without facing discipline.

-In 2019, the Eric Payne was named police chief, serving as the first African American leader of the department.
+In 2019, Eric Payne was named police chief, serving as the first African American leader of the department.
 The GRPD faced controversy in 2019 after Grand Rapids officials deleted recording from the Line 3407, with Senior Staff Attorney Miriam Aukerman of the American Civil Liberties Union stating "You’ve got to wonder what is so damaging that was on those recordings that the city had to destroy them over the weekend in order to keep the public from seeing them".
 Chief Payne oversaw the department during the COVID-19 pandemic and the George Floyd protests in Grand Rapids, when police were involved with clashes and responded to looting and fires.
 During the 2020 protests, an officer who shot a tear gas canister at the face of a protester received a two-day suspension.
 A year after the protests, Chief Payne would announce his retirement.

 In March 2022, Eric Winstrom, a 20-year veteran of the Chicago Police Department was sworn in as police chief for GRPD.
 Shortly thereafter, GRPD faced widespread scrutiny following the April 2022 killing of Patrick Lyoya, with The New York Times writing "Mr. Lyoya’s death was the latest in a series of incidents that have strained relations between residents and the Grand Rapids police".